 Kononenko's algorithm (Kononenko 1991) partitions the attributes into disjoint groups and assumes independence only between attributes of different groups.
 Friedman et al. (1997) studied TAN, which allows tree-like structures to be used to represent dependencies among attributes (see Section 3.2).
-Their experiments show that TAN outperforms Naïve-Bayes, while maintaining computational simplicity on learning.
-Their paper also presents methods for learning GBNs and BANs (Sections 3.3, 3.4) as classifiers, using a minimum description length (MDL) scoring method when deciding among different structures.
+Their experiments show that TAN outperforms Naïve-Bayes, while maintains computational simplicity on learning.
+The paper also presents methods for learning GBNs and BANs as classifiers using a minimum description length (MDL) scoring method.

-Combining the two approaches

 Singh and Provan (1996) combine the two approaches by first performing feature selection using information theoretic methods and then using a scoring based BN learning method to learn a selective BN from the subset of features.

-2.4 MOTIVATIONS
+2.3 MOTIVATIONS

-Although each of these algorithms is often more accurate than Naïve Bayes classifiers, there is still a lot of work to be done.
+Although all these algorithms have proven to be more accurate than Naïve Bayes classifiers, there is still a lot of work to be done.
 We are particularly interested in the following questions.

-- 1. Since "using MDL (or other nonspecialized scoring functions) for learning unrestricted Bayesian networks may result in poor classifier..."
-(Friedman et al. 1997), a natural question is "Will non-scoring methods (i.e., condition independence (CI) test based methods, such as mutual information test and chi-squared test based methods) learn good classifiers?" - 2.
-If we treat the classification node as an ordinary node and learn an unrestricted BN, we get a natural feature subset the Markov blanket (Section 2.1) around the classification node.
+1. Since "using MDL (or other nonspecialized scoring functions) for learning unrestricted Bayesian networks may result in poor classifier..."
+(Friedman et al. 1997), a natural question is "Will non-scoring methods (i.e., condition independence (CI) test based methods, such as mutual information test and chi-squared test based methods) learn good classifiers?"

+- 2. If we treat the classification node as an ordinary node and learn an unrestricted BN, we get a natural feature subset the Markov blanket (section 2.1) around the classification node.
 Can we take this approach to select features (rather than earlier approaches that perform feature selection before the BN-learning)? - 3.
 GBNs and BANs have more parameters, which increases the risk of overfitting given relatively small training sets.
-How can we cope with this concern?
+How can we cope with it?
 (Overfitting is a phenomenon that occurs when a model tries to fit the training set too closely instead of generalizing.
-An overfitted model is one that does not perform well on data outside the training samples.) - 4.
+An overfitted model will not perform well on data outside the training samples.) - 4.
 Efficiency is a major reason for learning and using TAN or Naïve-Bayes.
 How expensive is it to learn and use GBN and BAN classifiers?

-In this paper, we investigate these questions using an empirical study.
-We use two variants of a general BN-learning algorithm (based on conditional-independence tests) to learn GBNs and BANs.
-We empirically compared these classifiers with TAN and Naïve-Bayes using eight datasets from the UCI Machine Learning Repository (Murphy and Aha, 1995).
-Our results motivate a new type of classifier (a wrapper of the GBN and the BAN), which is also empirically evaluated.
+In this paper, we investigate these questions using empirical study.
+We use two variants of a general BNlearning algorithm (based on conditional-independence tests) to learn GBNs and BANs.
+We empirically compared these classifiers with TAN and Naïve-Bayes using seven datasets from the UCI Machine Learning Repository (Murphy and Aha, 1995).

-3 LEARNING BAYESIAN NETWORK CLASSIFIERS
+3 LEARNING BAYESIAN NETWOK CLASSIFIERS